Bradfield’s broad curriculum offer is based on a rich heritage of both academic and vocational study.

 Key stage 4 (Y10-11) age 14-16

-All students study the core subjects of English (literature and language), mathematics and science at GCSE.
+All students study the core subjects of English (literature and language), mathematics, RE and science at GCSE.
 All students are given the opportunity to study individual sciences.
-All students complete a GCSE in RE, and have core personal development and PE lessons each week.
+All students have core personal development and PE lessons each week.

 Students choose three optional subjects, one from geography, history or a modern foreign language, plus two others.

 More information about all subjects can be found through the links on the right of the screen.